steveklabnik/rust_for_rubyists/book/chapter-11.md

 a complete introduction to the language, but this is the end of the 'beginner level' stuff.
 You should have a basic idea of how to write many programs by this point.
 Pick a few projects, try them out.

-We've got one more bit to go: Making your own packages.